…………..Huh? What? Oh, this is a comic. My bad I got a little distracted.

 Inkers: Mike McKone, Andy Lanning, Justice, Smith, and Benes

 Colorists: Chris Chuckry and Jeromy Cox

 Story Rating: 8 Night Girls out of 10

 Art Rating: 7 Night Girls out of 10

 Overall Rating: 7.5 Night Girls out of 10

 Synopsis: The issue starts with Spider-Man and Black Cat costumes on the floor.
-We then see Peter and Felicia in bed together after having sex (Is it me or has Peter gotten more tail, pun intended, these past dozen issues than he has gotten in the past 40+ years of publication).
+We then see Peter and Felicia in bed together after having sex (Is it me or has Peter gotten more tail these past dozen issues than he has gotten in the past 40+ years of publication).
 Peter looks at Felicia thinking how they do not talk, not even about their relationship.
 As he is about to say something Felicia says they can play “grown-ups” tomorrow which Peter is fine with.

 Peter wakes up the next morning with Felicia already gone.
-Peter starts to put on his Spider-Man costume only for a married couple to come in to the room for their honeymoon.
+Peter starts to put on his Spider-Man costume only for a married couple to come into the room for their honeymoon.
 We see that the room is actually a hotel room Peter and Felicia did not pay for.

-Spider-Man tells the guy to make sure room service cleans the sheets before putting his new wife on the bed (had to make that joke didn’t he) and makes a not so graceful exit.
+Spider-Man tells the guy to make sure room service cleans the sheets before putting his new wife on the bed (had to make that joke didn’t he) and makes a not-so-graceful exit.

 Peter makes it back to his apartment to clean up, and luckily for Peter Michele is not there.